llimllib/ytgif/README.md

 -nosubs:        do not include subtitles in the output even if they're available -sub-lang lang: sub language to choose
--autosubs:      prefer youtube's auto-generated subtitles
+-autosubs:      prefer youtube's auto-generated subtitles -caption text:  use a caption for the entire gif instead of subtitles
+-fontsize:      the font size for the caption.
+Defaults to 30 if caption set,
+                otherwise to whatever ffmpeg defaults it to
 ```

 ## PREREQUISITES